 In order to introduce staggered entry due to interview date, a random start month was drawn from a multinomial distribution with $\pi = (0.1810, 0.3101, 0.3142, 0.1634, 0.0294, 0.0011)$ for months 1 to 6 to mimic the sample exactly.
 Unconditional probabilities of survival are calculated based on a logistic model that depends on the same 5 binary covariates as before and the expenditure of the previous month.
 We assume the dependence on the expenditure of ith subject in the previous month in order to simulate the MAR (Missing At Random) compliant dropout times due to death.
-Unconditional probabilities of not dropping out in the jth month for the ith subject are computed as a product of the probability of not dropping out j - 1st month multiplied by the probability of survival through jth month.
-It is assumed that the probability of survival in the first month is 1.
+Unconditional probabilities of not dropping out in the jth month for the ith subject are computed as a product of the probability of not dropping out if the probability of survival in the first month is 1.
 Therefore, the probability that ith subject dies in jth month is given by the expression